 The class 4 gambling industry has come under intense scrutiny during the past few years.
 As a consequence, the Gambling Act was amended in 2013 and 2015 to provide further controls, increase transparency and allow greater efficiency.

 Strictly controlled environments

-A complex range of regulatory requirements are in place to support Parliament's objective to prevent and minimise the harm that can be caused by excessive use of pokie machines, the government has set in place a substantial number of harm minimisation measures that gaming societies, their venue managers and venue staff are required to meet.
-These include that:
+A complex range of regulatory requirements are in place to support Parliament's objective to prevent and minimise the harm that can be caused by excessive use of pokie machines.
+Harm minimisation measures that gaming societies, their venue managers and venue staff are required to meet include:

 - limiting stakes and prize money

 - displaying odds of winning

-- gaming rooms are restricted to people over the age of 18 years
+- restricting gaming rooms to people over the age of 18 years

-- play is interrupted every 30 minutes with an update on how long the player has been at the machine, how much money they’ve spent and their net wins and losses
+- interrupting play every 30 minutes with an update on how long the player has been at the machine, how much money they’ve spent and their net wins and losses

 - not accepting $50 and $100 notes